zajitschek/metaanalysis/chapters/chapter2.md

 Research type - qualitative, quantitative and/or mixed methods.

 ## Create your own...
-These frameworks are not set in stone, and you can come up with your own, if that suits your questions better.
+These frameworks are not set in stone and you can come up with your own, if that suits your questions better.
 In general, however, your framework should define

 •	Variables of interest
 •	research designs